 If accepted to Naropa University, international students are required to submit the following:

-Students who are not in good academic standing (GPA below 2.0) or who have been suspended or dismissed must appeal for readmission by completing an essay outlined in the readmission application.
 Your appeal will be reviewed by the Readmission Review Committee in the Office of Admissions.
 After the Committee has met, the student will be notified by email of the decision and the follow up action to be taken.